 • skin that tears or bruises easily

 A person should see their doctor if they think that they have lichen sclerosus.
-The doctor may inspect the skin using a microscope to diagnose the condition.
+The doctor may inspect the skin and take a sample for biopsy to diagnose the condition.

-Scarring of the skin from lichen sclerosus can increase the risk of cancer.
-People with lichen sclerosus should see their doctor every 612 months to check that any changes to the skin are benign.
+People with genital lichen sclerosus have an increased risk of squamous cell carcinoma, so they should see their doctor regularly to check that any changes to the skin are benign.

 Persistent genital arousal disorder (PGAD) is a long lasting sensation of sexual arousal without any sexual stimulation.
-It is much more common among females than males.
+Older research suggests it typically affects females.

 Symptoms of PGAD affect the genital area and can include: